You should be considering a video marketing strategy for your business.

 If so, you’re not alone.
 Running a small business is tough, and many business owners feel the same way.
 Not to be a Debbie Downer, but 80% of small businesses fail within the first five years.
 Sometimes, it can be easy to feel discouraged about your small business.

-But video marketing just might be the answer to turn things around.
+But utilizing video marketing campaigns just might be the answer to turn things around.

 The marketing landscape is changing; it no longer contains the same scenery we enjoyed twenty years, ten years, or even a couple of years ago.

-If your small business isn’t doing well, it may be time to reevaluate the playing field and see what new marketing strategies you need to implement.
-And video marketing is something you absolutely cannot overlook if you want to see your small business grow.
+If your small business isn’t doing well, it may be time to reevaluate the playing field and see what new marketing tools and strategies you need to implement.
+And video marketing is something you absolutely cannot overlook if you want to achieve your marketing goals and see your small business grow.